CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Commonly-Used-Itemstrings-List.md

-# CTF Commonly Used Itemstring List
+# Commonly Used Itemstrings List
 ***
 Commonly used indestructible barriers/nodes: